vlgiitr/academic-kickstart/content/authors/pramod/_index.md

 # Is this the primary user of the site?
 superuser: false

-weight : 90
+weight : 100

 # Role/position
-role: Senior Member
+role: Jedi Master

 # Organizations/Affiliations
 organizations: